terasolunaorg/terasoluna-gfw/README.md

 # TERASOLUNA Global Framework Common Library

-The common library of Terasoluna Global Framework is a library of useful and obstrusive common functionalities.
+The common library of TERASOLUNA Global Framework is a library of useful and obstrusive common functionalities.

 ## Projects of Common Library

-The following project are included in Terasoluna Global Framework Common Library.
+The following project are included in TERASOLUNA Global Framework Common Library.

 <table>
   <tr>